ltc-1982/Elk-Project-2020/README.md

   -Availability Zone 1: DVWA 1 + DVWA 2
   -Availability Zone 2: ELK

+# Elk Server Configuration

+The ELK VM exposes an Elastic Stack instance.
+Docker is used to download and manage an ELK container.

+Rather than configure ELK manually, we opted to develop a reusable Ansible Playbook to accomplish the task.
+This playbook is duplicated below.

+To use this playbook, one must log into the Jump Box, then issue: ansible-playbook install_elk.yml elk.
+This runs the install_elk.yml playbook on the elk host.

 # Access Policies
 The machines on the internal network are not exposed to the public Internet.

-Only the Jump Box virtual machine can accept connections from the Internet.

-Access to this machine is only allowed from the my personal IP address.
+Only the jump box machine can accept connections from the Internet.
+Access to this machine is only allowed from the IP address 192.168.56.1

-The whitelisted IP addresses are in the following range 10.0.0.0/24 or 2001:1234::/64

-Machines within the network can only be accessed by the Jump Box.
+Machines within the network can only be accessed by each other.
+The DVWA 1 and DVWA 2 VMs send traffic to the ELK server.

-TODO: Which machine did you allow to access your ELK VM?
-I allowed my Ansible Container access to the ELK VM.
-What was its IP address?

 A summary of the access policies in place can be found in the table below.